smartdevicelink/sdl_hmi_integration_guidelines/docs/Buttons/SubscribeButton/index.md

 : SDL

 Purpose
-: Subscribe mob app to a particular button
+: Subscribe application to a particular button

 ### Request
 SDL requests HMI to subscribe an application to a `buttonName`.